rash03/DS/algos.md

 - Flood Fill
 - Segment Tree

-As you know my name is Rajat Shukla.
+As you know my name is RS.
 I have total 18.5 years of experience.
-Ive been in Netcracker for around 9 years now.
-Before that i was in Tibco for 6 years and befor that i was in Nihilent, which is a service based company, for 3 years.
+Ive been in AA for around x years now.
+Before that i was in BB for y years and befor that i was in CC, which is a service based company, for c years.
-My designation in Netcracker is Senior System Architect.
+My designation in AA is Senior System Architect.
 My roles and responsibilities include working in the capacity of an Application Architect, Security Architect, and Individual Contributor.
-I am responsible for 7 products in billing domain.
-I design and Implement functonial, Non functional and security related features.
+I am responsible for d products in billing domain.
+I design and Implement functional, Non-functional and security related features.
 As an individual contributor im also involved in doing POCs driven by Customer enhancments/ architecutral and technology changes.
 I also act as a Security SME, where i participate in customer meetings, understand their products and security requirements and consult them how integration can happen.
 The main work in security revolve around user authN and AuthZ and service to service authn and AuthZ.

 Im looking for Career growth and i also want to explore other Domains.

-I have been with my current company for 9 years,I have worked hard to align my career goals with the company's objectives.
+I have been with my current company for a years,I have worked hard to align my career goals with the company's objectives.
 Now i also want to explore other options which can help in my long term aspirations and also expose me to new domains

 I aim to function as an architect who can integrate various products from different domains to deliver a seamless experience to customers.
 This involves